 One sheet of Raw MDF.
 Being popular, we carry lots of stock for fast shipping.
-MDF sheets are produced with state-of-the-art systems resulting in better consistency and higher-quality fabrications.
+MDF sheets are produced with state-of-the-art systems resulting in better consistency that allows for higher quality fabrications.

-With the current North American-wide fluctuations in pricing and stock shortages, we can no longer publish all prices, please call.
-For volume discounts, if you are looking for 20 sheets or more, contact us.
+With the current North American-wide wild fluctuations in pricing and stock shortages, we can no longer publish all prices, please call.
+For volume discounts, if you are looking for 20 sheets or more contact us.

-Select from the in-stock sheet or order in any size you need.
+Select from in-stock sheet or order in any size you need.

-We're standing by, ready to help you choose the right product, determine how much material you need, and coordinate the safe delivery of your order.
-We carry a lot of inventory, so delivery is fast; you'll get your order a few days later.
-We also offer cut-to-size sheets or boards.
-Call for pricing.
+We're standing by, ready to help you choose the right product, determine how much material you really need, and coordinate the safe delivery of your order.
+We carry a lot of inventory, so delivery is fast, you'll get your order a few days later.
+We also offer cut to size sheets or boards, call for pricing.
 Sheets are best suited for transport shipping.